Dear Loyal Ruger Customer,

 Striker-fired guns are typically "cock-on-close" and, as a result, they require a recoil spring that is substantially stronger than the striker spring so that they can compress (cock) that spring when returning the slide into battery (on close).
 But the 380 is not powerful enough to reliably compress a recoil spring that is also strong enough to overcome the striker spring.
 So 380 is not a great choice for cock-on-close striker mechanism.
 Long-term, we may work on a cock-on-open striker-fired mechanism to try to overcome this shortfall.

-Use the form below to communicate directly with Mike and let him know what ideas you have for new products and improvements at Ruger.
+Use the form below to communicate directly with Chris and let him know what ideas you have for new products and improvements at Ruger.

 *All fields are optional except for the 'Short Summary' and 'Comments'.